whocov/whoforecast/README.md

 ## Installation

-To install this package for the first time:
+To install this package for the first time run the code below.
+The package is at the early stages of development so will need to be reinstalled at regular intervals to get the most up to date features.

 ```
 devtools::install_github("whocov/whoforecast",